-FIFO Calculation in Excel
+How to create a FIFO calculation in Excel

-FIFO Calculation in Excel
+How to create a FIFO calculation in Excel

-Download the sample set: FIFO Calculation.xlsx
+📥 Download the example file: FIFO Calculation.xlsx

-• Cannot be uniquely identified.
+• Cannot be uniquely identified or tracked individually

-1. First, we create two tables that store data on purchased and sold assets.The image shows the calculation of price per unit.
+1. First, we create two tables that store data on purchased and sold assets.

 2. Then, we calculate in a new column how many of the purchased assets have been sold.
 For the first purchase, the formula would be:

-=MIN( [quantity purchased in purchase no. 1] ; [quantity sold in total]
+=MIN( [quantity purchased in purchase no. 1] ; [quantity sold in total])

 The image shows the calculation of the quantity sold.